gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 3. Finish the setup process by signing the MetaMask transaction

 4. Now, you should see your brand new Gnosis Safe.
 Congrats!
-Send the funds you want to invest into the bracket strategy to the Gnosis Safe.
+Send the funds you want to deposit into the bracket strategy to the Gnosis Safe.

 ## Liquidity Provision